Ellypham92/Applied-Time-Series-Analysis/README.md

 # Application of Time Series Analysis

- ### :triangular_ruler: Mathematical validation for a weakly stationary time series
+ ### :pencil2: Mathematical validation for a weakly stationary time series

 Problem: A time series with a periodic component can be constructed from **xt = U1 sin(2πω0t) + U2 cos(2πω0t)**, where U1 and U2 are independent random variables with zero means and **E(U1^2) = E(U2^2) = σ^2**.
 The constant ω0 determines the period or time it takes the process to make one complete cycle.
 Show that this series is weakly stationary with autocovariance function γ(h) = σ2 cos(2πω0h).